DuxfordSBD/duxfordsbd.github.io/_posts/news/2015-10-21-the-official-video-is-here.md

 ---
-teaser: "Relive the thrills, crashes and all out frantic dashes from this years Duxford Soap Box race!
-Thanks for your patience, we know alot of you wanted to see this video. [youtube https://www.youtube.com/watch?v=2w22pqU6v5U&w;=560&h;=315] We would love to offer the task of doing the video for next years event to another budding film maker - please speak with the committee if you are interested!
-Its a really thrilling job, running about filming the runners and riders and the edit of the race video is always a blast!
-Student film makers or wannabe Steven Spielbergs step right up!"
+teaser: "Relive the thrills, crashes and all out frantic dashes from this years Duxford Soap Box"
-title: The Official Video is Here!
+title: The Official Video is Here
 description:
 layout: page
 header: no
 categories: